troeger/fuzzed/README.md

 * Analytical and simulation-based analysis of fault tree and FuzzTree diagrams.
 * REST API for creating new diagrams with external software.

-You can try the editor at [http://www.fuzzed.org].
+You can try the editor at http://www.fuzzed.org.

 ## Installation

-If you just want to install your own copy of FuzzEd, please read the [[installation guide]].
+If you just want to install your own copy of FuzzEd, please read the [[installation guide|InstallationGuide]].

 ## Development

-If you want to contribute to FuzzEd, there is a lot of information in the [[developer section]] of the Wiki.
+If you want to contribute to FuzzEd, there is a lot of information in the [[Wiki|Home]].

 The developers hang around on the [dev mailing list](mailto:fuzzed@lists.nclmail.de).